-Posted on Jan 29 2014 in Uncategorized by admin
+Posted on Jan 29 2014 in Hearts and Hands by admin

 Two weeks ago, we talked about how to determine if it is cold where you live, and we talked about salt.
 We talked about why the Department of Transportation puts salt all over the roads and why businesses coat their parking lots and sidewalks with it, which causes my awesome Virginia Tech rug to look like this: